“Why the hell did I do that?” Looking back, that's the question I asked myself when I thought about my first updates on WordPress.

 1. To secure it

-At this point, a question may be bothering you: why update your site when it runs smoothly?
+At this point, there may be a question bothering you: why update your site when it runs smoothly?

 The first reason is security.
 An updated site is a more secure site.